 As usual, I had to deal with the weather for this blog.
 Today’s forecast is for a high of 12*F, with wind gusts between 30 and 50 miles per hour.
-I almost didn’t do the turkey on the rotisserie because of this!*
+I almost didn’t do the turkey on the rotisserie because of this!2

-- Grill with Rotisserie attachment (I used a Weber Summit 650 with an infrared rotisserie burner.
+- Grill with Rotisserie attachment (I use a Weber Summit with an infrared rotisserie burner.
 Here is the current version of my grill.)

-- Aluminum foil drip pan (9″x11″, or whatever fits your grill.
+- Aluminum foil drip pan (9“x13”, or whatever fits your grill.
 I use an enameled steel roasting pan.)

-- 1 Turkey, 12-14 lbs, preferably a fresh turkey.
+- 1 (12-14 pound) turkey, preferably a fresh turkey

 - 2 gallons cold water

-- 1/2 cup table salt (or 1 cup kosher salt)
+- ½ cup table salt (or 1 cup Diamond Crystal kosher salt)

-- 1/4 cup sugar (optional)
+- ¼ cup sugar (optional)

 |My original photo for this post.
 Yikes, did I need better lighting…|

 - Remember to check the basic technique: Rotisserie Poultry.
-Total cooking time was 2:30, but I should have stopped at 2:15 – it was at 155*F at 2:15, but at 170*F at 2:30 when I was done.
-And, the wingtips and leg ends were burnt.
-It still tasted great, though – the brining gives you a little cushion on the temperature.
+Total cooking time was 2 hours 30 minutes, but I should have stopped at 2:15 – it was at 155*F at 2:15, but at 170*F at 2:30 when I took it off the grill.
+It still tasted great, though – the wet brine gives me a little cushion on the temperature.

-*The Weather.
+- The Weather.
 Arrgh.
 My grill can handle 20MPH winds, but it looks like gusts of 30 to 50 is too much.
 My grill blew out somewhere in the first hour of cooking.
 Luckily, I was checking it every half hour – I restarted the grill (after leaving it open for a couple of minutes to let it air out.)
 After that, I checked it every 15 minutes.
 I had to relight my infrared burner 3 times during the cooking, but it did a great job in spite of that.

-*And…the outdoor temperature STARTED at 12*F, it was 5*F when the cooking was done.
+- And…the outdoor temperature STARTED at 12*F, it was 5*F when the cooking was done.

-*As I keep saying – be very careful when handling the spit and skewers after cooking – it’s a branding iron at that point.
+- As I keep saying – be very careful when handling the spit and skewers after cooking – it’s a branding iron at that point.
 Do NOT touch it without gloves or oven mitts

 |Check out my cookbook, Rotisserie Grilling.|